marcus-grant/notes/python.md

 Before that `task1` and `task2` are called who total 5 seconds of sleep time.
 With this the whole task loops every 10 seconds.

+## Managing Python Environments

+### Virtual Environments

+Due to python often needing specific versions of libraries, it's often a good idea to use a virtual environment.
+These isolate your system's python installation from the python installation in the virtual environment.
+This can be really important in developing and deploying Python projects.

+#### VEnv

+The [venv][-venv] module is a built-in module that allows us to create virtual environments.
+Those virtual environments can be activated and deactivated in your [operating system shell][shell-zk].
+Then you can treat all python operations including running the interpreter itself and installing libraries as if the *venv* was the system python installation.

+### Using Different Python Interpreters

+To use a different version of the python interpreter, including different forks of python like Cython, Pyodide, etc., you need a way to manage what python interpreter is used and to install the one you need.
+This is where [python version management][-py-version] comes in.

+## Anaconda

+**Anaconda** is a distribution of Python that comes with a lot of the most popular libraries for data science.
+It also comes with a package manager called `conda` that allows you to install libraries and manage environments.
+See the [Anaconda Python and Conda notes][-conda] for more information.

 ## References

 ### Note References